zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 $$ \tag{6} \bm{T}(\bm{x}, \bm{v}, t) = e^{-\bm{\tau}(\bm{x}, \bm{v}, t)}. $$

-While optical depth can take on any non-negative value, transmittance is restricted to the unit interval.
-Volume opacity is, then,
+While optical depth can take on any non-negative value, transmittance is restricted to the unit interval, and can be interpreted as the probability of a collision-free flight.
+Its complement is volume opacity:

 $$ \tag{7} \bm{O}(\bm{x}, \bm{v}, t) = 1 - \bm{T}(\bm{x}, \bm{v}, t). $$